Traffic calming: Europe

 Traffic calming has been successfully used for decades in cities across Europe.
 For example, a living street (sometimes known as home zones or by the Dutch word woonerf, as the concept originated in the Netherlands) towards the end of the 1960s, initially in Delft, is a street in which the needs of car drivers are secondary to the needs of other road users; traffic calming principles are integrated into their design.
 From the Netherlands, the concept spread rapidly to Germany, starting in North Rhine-Westphalia in 1976, and had become very widespread by the early 1980s.
-The ideas and techniques also spread to the UK towards the end of the 1980s, and practice there was advocated by academics such as Tim Pharaoh and Carmen Hass-Klau.
-The guidelines published by Devon County Council (of which Tim Pharaoh was the principal author) in 1991 were particularly well received.
+The earliest documented use of the term 'traffic calming' as the translation of the German Verkehrsberuhigung was by Carmen Hass-Klau in 1985.
+Ideas and techniques also spread to the UK towards the end of the 1980s, and practice there was advocated particularly by the academics such as Carmen Hass-Klau and Tim Pharaoh, in the guidelines published by Devon County Council (of which he was the principal author).

+The Netherlands, in 1999, had over 6000 woonerven where cyclists and pedestrians have legal priority over cars and where a motorised "walking speed" limit applies.
+However, UK and Irish traffic calming schemes, particularly involving road narrowings and pinch points, are viewed by some as extremely hostile and have been implicated directly in death and injury to cyclists and pedestrians.

+The town of Hilden in Germany has achieved a rate of 24% trips made by bicycle, partly by employing various traffic calming measures such as widespread 20 mph zones, bicycle priority roads, and raised platform speed tables for cycle crossings.